-Would you like to attend a FREE online workshop to help you simplify the Planning Cycle & Reflection?
-Choose your session time below and join me!
+Would you like to attend a FREE online workshop to help you simplify Critical Reflection?
+Choose your session time here to join me live!

 When you mention critical reflection to early childhood educators you are likely to be met with a deer in the headlights stare and someone immediately asking if it is too early for happy hour at the bar!
 A slight exaggeration obviously but it is something that many educators tell me they find difficult so don’t feel like you are the only one thinking of an exit strategy when someone asks to see your critical reflections!